 Once bees landed, ambush bugs are presumably detectable by visiting bees, and foraging may then be contingent upon perceived risk while foraging for nectar or pollen.
+Alternatively, if bugs are cryptic or bees simply do not encounter them while foraging on the flower head, they may not respond.
 Subsequently, for each individual bee recorded, we calculated the duration of each landing visit (measured as the number of seconds making contact with the flower), and also scored individual foragers for both nectar and pollen collection.
 If a bee inspected a flower but did not land, we calculated the time it took to inspect a flower and leave.
 Bees were scored as collecting nectar if they placed their head into a disk flower or if their proboscis was visibly extended into a disk flower.
 Similarly, bees were scored as collecting pollen when they passed over anthers and moved pollen to their scopal hairs.
 Because our study involved focal animals in the field, we were unable to implement blinding methods when recording and analyzing data.
 To reduce observer bias, C. Schwantes therefore scored all visitation behaviors to help standardize observations.
 All bee visitors were sexed and identified to genus from video with the help of V. Scott at the University of Colorado Museum of Natural History Entomology Collection.

+Spectral Reflectance

+Given that bee response to ambush bug presence likely depends on the cryptic ability of ambush bugs on sunflower, we measured the color of both ambush bugs and sunflowers to determine the degree of crypsis that ambush bugs achieve.
+We collected a single head from 10 haphazardly chosen sunflower plants and 8 associated ambush bugs in September 2018.
+Inflorescences were all similarly sized and in mid-bloom, having dehiscent anthers in the majority of the disc flowers.
+We measured the spectral reflectance of bugs and flowers using a JAZ ILX-511B spectrometer and OceanView version 1.6.7 software (Ocean Optics Inc., FL, USA).
+We measured reflectance from 300 -700 nm (within the bee visible light spectrum) at a 45° angle of reflectance.
+For sunflowers, we measured both ray and disc florets, given the contrast between the two.
+Since disc florets are much smaller than ray flowers, we dissected the corollas from disc florets and flattened between 10 and 15 corollas together to ensure an adequate area for reflectance measurements.
+Since ambush bugs exhibit patches of dark and light color, we measured the reflectance of patches of both light and dark areas of cuticle.
+Measurements of dark coloration were taken from the nota (dorsal thorax) wile light coloration was taken from the abdominal sterna.

 Statistical Analyses